Humalog® and Novolog® Insulins

 Cover food differently.
 The great advantage of faster insulins is their convenience.
-Although a 10 to 20 minute lead time is ideal, doses and boluses can be taken with the first bite of food with very good post meal control.
+Although a 10 to 20 minute lead time is ideal, doses and boluses can be taken with the first bite of food with very good post-meal control.
 Of course, their quick action means that you must not delay eating!
-If the premeal blood sugar is high and eating is delayed to allow the blood sugar to drop, the food must be eaten at the time planned to avoid a low blood sugar.
+If the premeal blood sugar is high and eating is delayed to allow the blood sugar to drop, the food must be eaten at the time planned to avoid low blood sugar.

 Foods that have a high glycemic index and raise the blood sugar quickly, like cold cereals or a scone for breakfast, are easier to cover with fast insulins.
 On the other hand, when low glycemic carbohydrates like pasta al dente or a bean burrito are eaten, the blood sugar may go low before these foods can completely digest.
 For occasional foods with a low GI, doses or boluses can be split.
 Take half before the meal and the second half an hour or two after eating.
 Pumps also have dual or extended boluses to stretch out insulin action.
 Another option is to use an injection of Regular to match slow carbohydrates.
-Meals with a high fat content may also occasionally need similar coverage.
-If your blood sugar is low or on the edge of low at mealtime, eat the meal and take a slightly reduced dose of fast insulin afterwards.
+Meals with high-fat content may also occasionally need similar coverage.
+If your blood sugar is low or on the edge of low at mealtime, eat the meal and take a slightly reduced dose of fast insulin afterward.

 Treat lows differently.
 Because of their faster action, fast carbs are recommended when you need to treat low blood sugars.
 Glucose tabs, honey, or candies with dextrose, like Sweet Tarts, work best.
 Low blood sugars usually occur within 3 to 3 and 1/2 hours.
 Obviously, if a low blood sugar occurs one or two hours after a dose or bolus, more carbohydrate will be needed to raise the reading back to normal than if the low happens three or four hours after the bolus.
 At three hours, a small amount of carbohydrate (10 to 20 grams) is usually all that’s needed to remedy the situation.